Derazlu

-Derazlu (درازلو, also Romanized as Derāzlū and Darazalū; also known as Dahrehzalū and Derezelu) is a village in Tula Rud Rural District, in the Central District of Talesh County, Gilan Province, Iran.
-At the 2006 census, its population was 394, in 78 families.
+Derazlu (درازلو) (Note: Also romanized as Derāzlū and Darazalū; also known as Dahrehzalū and Derezelu) is a village in Tula Rud Rural District of the Central District in Talesh County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 394 in 78 households.
+The following census in 2011 counted 447 people in 117 households.
+The 2016 census measured the population of the village as 505 people in 140 households.